New Zealand Memories Part 4 Wednesday March 13 Travel Day to Rotarua and Attractions There

 Our driver, again, was Deborah.
 An exceptionally safe driver, she is also a wealth of information about all things Maori and historical (again, she portrayed Maggie, an Irish immigrant, for years at Howick Historical Village, so she’s well versed in the European arrival eras, too).

-It was during this three and a half hour trip that we noticed and metnioned how friendly and courteous even the road signs are in New Zealand.
+It was during this three and a half hour trip that we noticed and mentioned how friendly and courteous even the road signs are in New Zealand.
 I wish I could remember some of the phrasing, but we flew by them so fast that we didn’t catch any of them as images.

 On the way to Rotorua we had two scheduled stops, the first at Waitomo for the OTOROHANGA KIWI HOUSE AND NATIVE BIRD PARK, the second at the GLOWWORM AND CAVE TOUR.

 At the Kiwi House and Native Bird Park, we were enthusiastically greeted by staff when Helen presented the front office greeter with our collection of plastic bottle tops to feed their endangered giant wetas (wetapunga).
 The weta keeper was summoned from her duties and came out to greet and thank us again, all smiles.
-Helen had told the greeter than half of the bottletops had been collected in and brought from the US, so she assured us that this fact would make it into her next newsletter.
+Helen had told the greeter that half of the bottletops had been collected in and brought from the US, so she assured us that this fact would make it into her next newsletter.
 (And it did!
 A couple days later Helen read it to us from her laptop.)

 Here, we saw lighted displays of kiwis and their eggs and nests, and then we entered a dark room (kiwis are nocturnal birds) to observe a living kiwi enjoying a meal in the dim light.